Luligu/matterbridge/README.md

 matterbridge -bridge
 ```

-Now it is possible to open the frontend at the link provided in the log (default: http://localhost:8283)
+Now it is possible to open the frontend at the link provided in the log (e.g. http://<MATTERBIDGE-IP>:8283)

 ## Usage